 Buying a horse is quite a heavy commitment, and not everyone’s ready for it.
-While most of us would love to have our very own horse, there’s plenty to consider before plunging into a buy — horses live a very long time, they require quite a bit of attention, and they can be expensive to keep as well.
+While most of us would love to have our very own horse, there’s plenty to consider before plunging into a buy — horses live a very long time, require a lot of attention, and can be expensive to keep as well.
 Especially for first-time owners, it can be a very challenging thing to undertake.
 So here are six things to consider before buying a horse.

 1 Do I have time to own a horse?

 This might seem like an odd question, but it’s a very important one.
 Horses require regular exercise and care to truly thrive, and it’s not everyone who can make such a commitment.
 This also combines with other points (see below) where we discuss things such as where will you board the horse, and whether you will be able to commit to be there frequently enough.

 If you do not have enough time (and enough time also depends on your goals, whether it’s just for fun or riding professionally and competing), it might be best to lease or co-own rather than buy your own, as this may help share the responsibility for the horse with other people.
 In any case, it’s a thing to consider.

 That’s a very important question as well.
 Horse owners have plenty of options, such as boarding at a livery or housing the horse in your own property, and each come with their advantages and demands, as well as downsides.
 Depending on where you live, boarding may be scarce around your region and demand commute time (which ties in with point #1).

 Many places also require you to take care of your horse frequently.
 Deciding where to board your horse can be a complex balance between time, distance, and affordability, as well as compatibility with your goals.

 If you’re boarding the horse on your own property, on the other hand, you’ll have to take care of all its needs, including veterinarian, training, exercising and feeding it, including during winter months when turnout might not be ideal, or rainy seasons.